-- Defines a shorter list of generally broader land use types, but also some uses unique to Maple Bluff (e.g., Executive Residence). - Utilizes a table to show which are permitted or conditional uses in each zoning district, rather than separate and overlapping lists for each district. - Based on Village plans, identifies preferred commercial land uses as permittedby-right uses in the business (now abbreviated "CM") district, and other commercial uses as either conditional or prohibited uses. - Utilizes another table and a series of graphics to show dimensional standards (e.g., area, height, setbacks, floor area percentages) for lots, buildings, and other structures.
-These types of standards are scattered in multiple places in the current zoning ordinance. - Sets maximum fence height of 4 feet within the minimum front and street side yard setback area, and 6 feet elsewhere. - Establishes minimum lot area, setback, floor area ratio, maximum impervious requirements in non-residential zoning districts. - Based on the Village Planner's study of existing conditions, increases by-right floor area percentages by 5% for sub-10,000 sf lots and 1⁄2-1 acre lots. - Removes the current maximum building footprint percentage requirement, which the study showed is virtually never relevant given the overlapping maximum impervious surface area and minimum floor area percentage requirements that would remain. - Removes the current required adjustment to minimum side yard setback in R-A district that tends to center new homes on lots but is challenging to administer, but still generally requires 22.5 foot total minimum width of both side yards and 7 foot minimum for any one side yard in the R-A district, with adjustments for wider and narrower than 75 foot lot widths. - Establishes minimum setback for all new hard surfaces of 2 feet, which in current ordinance in limited to back-yard driveways.
+- Defines a shorter list of generally broader land use types, but also some uses unique to Maple Bluff (e.g., Executive Residence). - Utilizes a table to show which are permitted or conditional uses in each zoning district, rather than separate and overlapping lists for each district. - Based on Village plans, identifies preferred commercial land uses as permittedby-right uses in the Village's business (now abbreviated "CM") district, and other commercial uses as either conditional or prohibited uses. - Utilizes another table and a series of graphics to show dimensional standards (e.g., area, height, setbacks, floor area percentages) for lots, buildings, and other structures.
+These types of standards are scattered in multiple places in the current zoning ordinance. - Generally sets maximum fence height of 4 feet, with 6 foot tall fences allowed along and near rear lot lines. - Generally does not allow new fences closer to the front lot line than the house; the Building Board has occasionally allowed under the current zoning ordinance. - Establishes minimum lot area, setback, floor area ratio, maximum impervious requirements in non-residential zoning districts. - Based on the Village Planner's study of existing conditions, increases by-right floor area percentages by 5% for sub-10,000 sf lots and for 1⁄2-1 acre lots. - Removes the Village's current maximum building footprint percentage requirement, which the study showed is virtually never relevant given the overlapping maximum impervious surface area and minimum floor area percentage requirements that would remain. - Removes the current required adjustment to minimum side yard setback in R-A district that tends to center new homes on lots but is challenging to administer, but still generally requires a 22.5 foot total minimum width for both side yards and 7 foot minimum for any one side yard in the R-A district, and retains adjustments for lots with wider and narrower than 75 foot widths.

+• Generally establishes minimum setback for all new hard surfaces of 2 feet, which in the current ordinance in limited to back-yard driveways only.